-My journey into art started as a therapeutic activity whilst adapting to a complete change of life after I suffered, in 2013, a life-threatening subarachnoid brain haemorrhage, caused by a ruptured aneurysm.
+My journey into art started as a therapeutic activity whilst adapting to a complete change of life after I survived a life-threatening subarachnoid brain haemorrhage, caused by a ruptured aneurysm.

 I left a hectic London life and BBC career behind for the inspirational shores of coastal Norfolk, where I am now lucky enough to enjoy walks on the beach or in the local countryside with my dog, and a slower pace of life.

 Recovery is an ongoing process and I remain positive and optimistic.
 I like to communicate this through my work and enjoy creating mostly uplifting paintings that can inspire and articulate that feeling.

 I have explored many creative techniques, inspired by an invaluable art group, through study, and with much experimentation and practice.

 Art and the brain